Policy G3: Creation of the Emerald Network

 - promoting and improving access rights and the Public Rights of Way network through the City

 - maintaining links with the wider countryside and seeking to improve wildlife corridors to designated sites such as the Deerness Valley, Bearpark and Croxdale Woods and Brasside/Low Newton wetlands.

-Map 7: Map of Emerald Network.
+Proposals Map 3: Emerald Network.
 The boundary of Our Neighbourhood is indicated and shows which sites are in the Network and which adjacent sites the Network links to.

 Next section: Policy G4: Enhancing the Beneficial Use of the Green Belt